 Most of my fishing trips each year are solo outings, and this year was no different.
-I did fish with five different people during the year.
+I did fish with other people on six different days during the year.
 I fished twice with my friend Mark Nale, both times in north central freestone streams.
 The first outing took place in late May on a small wilderness stream and its main tributary.
 The action wasn’t as good as we thought it might be, mostly due to running into other anglers on the stream.
 We combined to catch 47 trout on the day.
 Mark caught 25, while I landed 22.
 I fished a couple hours longer than Mark did, as he joined me mid-morning.
 Mark’s largest trout was 12 ½ inches, and mine was 14 ¾ inches.
 Both were wild browns.

 I also fished with Mark in early July on a very remote stream.
 It was a hot, humid day and we combined to catch 86 wild brooks and browns.
 Mark caught 49, while I landed 37.
 Mark caught the largest trout, a 12 inch brown.
 My biggest was a 10 ½ inch brown.
 Mark is not only an expert trout fisherman, but he can identify a lot of different bird calls.
 It's always an enjoyable, educating experience fishing with Mark.